joshcarp/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 title: buf.gen.yaml
 ---

-The `buf.gen.yaml` file defines a local generation template, and is used by the `buf generate` command to generate code for the language(s) of your choice.
+The `buf.gen.yaml` file defines a local plugin template, and is used by the `buf generate` command to generate code for the language(s) of your choice.
 This file is often used with a [module](../../bsr/overview.mdx#modules) (or another [input](../../reference/inputs.md)), and is typically placed next to your